larntz/larntz/README.md

 ### ¡Hola! 👋

-This is my personal profile.
-I am interested in Kubernetes, automation, Rust, systems programming, Linux KVM, embedded programming, and more.
-I am not a software engineer by trade, but I took my first programming class in 4th grade and have been working on various projects ever since!

-Lately, I've been working mostly with python and rust primarily creating REST APIs for day job automated processes, but also work on various personal projects.
-Hoping to contribute more to open sounce in the future... if only there were more hours in the day!

-Professionally, I have an extensive background in infrastructure.
-In the future I hope to transition into a DevOps or SRE type role.

-For now stay safe 😷 and shoot for the stars 🚀 lol

 <!--
 **larntz/larntz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.